↑

 PRO TIP: Schedule preventative service appointments at the beginning of the year so you can use your benefit.

-Obtaining preventative services (which are not on the non-covered list and in-network) is one of the best ways to get the most value from health insurance because it is at low or no cost to you.
+Obtaining preventative services (which are not on the Benefit Exclusion List and are in-network) is one of the best ways to get the most value from health insurance because it is at low or no cost to you.

 Mammograms, screenings, wellness exams, etc. will fall into this category.